 6. Pileated Woodpecker – Indiana’s Giant:

 The Pileated Woodpecker is Indiana’s largest, nearly the size of a crow at 16–19 inches.
-Its black body, white stripes, and flaming red crest are striking.
-Found in mature forests with dead trees, Pileated Woodpeckers feed on carpenter ants and beetles.
+It has a black body, white stripes, as well as a bright red crest that stands out.
+Pileated Woodpeckers consume Carpenter’s Ants and beetles in old woods with dead trees.

 “But ask the animals, and they will teach you, or the birds in the sky, and they will tell you.” — Job 12:7 (Bible)